 How to Do

-The alternating kettlebell swing should begin with good posture to avoid injury.
+The alternating swinging kettlebells should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the alternating kettlebell swing.
+If any pain is experienced, immediately stop the alternating swinging kettlebells.

 1. Swing the kettlebell up to shoulder height with your arm straight in front of you, driving your hips forward.